 Another thing to be aware of is insurance to teach.
 You may have a graduation certificate, but this does not mean you can go on to get insurance.
 The insurance company we use - Balens Ltd. - will not accept online training courses and require a minimum amount of contact hours before they will offer coverage.

 All of the Yoga Alliance Professionals accredited training courses have met our requirements.
-These courses will give you the knowledge you need to become a teacher, and they are all face-to-face learning!
+These courses will give you the knowledge you need to become a teacher!

 Yoga is an unregulated industry...

 No matter where you are in the world, you do not need any official yoga qualifications or certifications to teach yoga.
 Essentially, there is no legal requirement that you attend a Teacher Training Course to become a yoga teacher!

 Since yoga is unregulated, there are no ‘governing bodies’ for yoga.

 Having accreditation with an organisation such as Yoga Alliance Professionals does have its perks.
 You will boost the public’s trust in you as a yoga teacher, and you’ll display competence through the quality training you receive.

 Even though all of the yoga accreditation organisations have the same purpose, they are all built differently.